UnoRfl/Orbit/README.md

 ## ✨ What is Orbit?

-Orbit turns your class schedule into a **live social map**.
-Add your friends, import your timetable once, and Orbit quietly keeps everyone's status up to date—*in class*, *free right now*, or *done for the day*—so you always know who's around to study, grab food, or just hang out.
+Orbit turns a class schedule into a **live social map**.
+By importing your timetable once and adding your friends, Orbit quietly keeps everyone's status up to date—*in class*, *free right now*, or *done for the day*—so you always know who's around to study, grab food, or just hang out.

 No app store, no clutter.
-Sign up with an email and you're in, on your phone or your laptop.
+Sign up with an email and you're in, on a phone or laptop.

 I designed and built Orbit entirely solo, handling everything from the schedule parser to the final pixel of the interface.

 ---

-## 🌌 What you can do
+## 🌌 Core Features

 **Keep up with your circle**
 * Friends live as glowing bubbles, styled like an active story ring.